gilles-peskine-arm/mbedtls/docs/architecture/psa-driver-interface.md

 * `"base_size"` (integer or string, optional): this many bytes are included in every key context.
 If omitted, this value defaults to 0.
 * `"key_pair_size"` (integer or string, optional): this many bytes are included in every key context for a key pair.
 If omitted, this value defaults to 0.
-* `"public_key_size"` (integer or string, optional): this many bytes are included in every key context for a key pair.
+* `"public_key_size"` (integer or string, optional): this many bytes are included in every key context for a public key.
 If omitted, this value defaults to 0.
 * `"symmetric_factor"` (integer or string, optional): every key context for a symmetric key includes this many times the key size.
 If omitted, this value defaults to 0.
 * `"store_public_key"` (boolean, optional): If specified and true, for a key pair, the key context includes space for the public key.
 If omitted or false, no additional space is added for the public key.
 * `"size_function"` (string, optional): the name of a function that returns the number of bytes that the driver needs in a key context for a key.
 This may be a pointer to function.
 This must be a C identifier; more complex expressions are not permitted.
 If the core uses this function, it supersedes all the other properties.